In full: Ong Ye Kung addresses 'false' statements on FTAs, Singapore-India CECA in Parliament

 IT IS IN SINGAPORE'S INTEREST TO PURSUE FTAs

 We started our FTA strategy in the late 1990s.
 We thought through it carefully and executed before other countries did.
-It has given us an early mover advantage, and greatly boosted our efforts to export, attract investments, venture overseas, and created good jobs for Singaporeans.
+So it gave us a very precious early mover advantage, and greatly boosted our efforts to export, attract investments, venture overseas, and created good jobs for Singaporeans.

-Our total trade in goods and services is three times our GDP.
+Our total trade is three times our GDP.
 Since 2005, our total trade has nearly doubled from around S$890 billion to S$1.5 trillion.

-Today, when EDB goes out and persuades investors to come to Singapore, our network of FTAs is a major selling point.
+And today, when EDB goes out and persuades investors to come to Singapore, our network of FTAs is always a major selling point.

 FTAs are especially important to our SMEs.
-They free them from being constrained by our small domestic market and give them access to world markets.
-Our SMEs are sending all kinds of Singapore-made products overseas, from canned food, barbecued pork, frozen roti prata - I heard some are exported to India - to medical devices, machines, components and chemicals.
+They free them from being constrained by our small domestic market and give them access to global markets.
+So our SMEs are sending all kinds of Singapore-made products overseas, from canned food, barbecued pork, frozen roti prata - I heard some are exported to India - to medical devices, machines, components and chemicals.

 FTAs are also spurring our companies to venture abroad.
 Our investments overseas increased nearly five times, from S$200 billion in 2005 to over S$930 billion in 2019.
-When our companies grow overseas, they become stronger and they also employ more Singaporeans here.
+So when our companies grow overseas, they become stronger and they also employ more Singaporeans here.

 We cannot take all these for granted.
-Recently, we fell in the 2021 IMD world competitiveness ranking from 1st place to 5th place.
-Among the components evaluated, we continue to do well in areas such as government efficiency and economic competitiveness.
-However, we lost ground in terms of openness towards global trade and talent.
+Recently, we fell in the 2021 IMD world competitiveness ranking from 1st place to the 5th place.
+Among the components evaluated, we continue to do well in terms of government efficiency and economic competitiveness.
+However, we lost ground in terms of openness towards global talent and trade.

-As the attacks on FTAs, especially CECA, have been very specific, let me explain how an FTA works.
-To prepare for this statement, I had to dig up my old negotiating notes and do quite a bit of revision and homework.
+As the attacks on FTAs, especially CECA, have been very specific, let me explain how FTA works.
+And to prepare for this statement, I had to dig up my old negotiating notes and do quite a bit of revision and homework.
+Here it goes.

 The key disciplines of an FTA are as follows:

 It requires a country to remove or lower tariffs on substantially all trade between the FTA partners.
 This is of tremendous benefit to Singapore, very good deal.
 Why?
-Because while other countries customarily impose tariffs on thousands of items, we are already very open, imposing duties on only three alcohol products – beer, stout and samsu.
+Because other countries customarily impose tariffs on thousands of items.
+We are already very open, we impose duties on only three alcohol products – beer, stout and samsu.
+All my years of negotiating FTA, I don't know what samsu is, neither have I drunk it before.
+But these are our three tarriffed items.
 Hence, any FTA that substantially removes tariffs imposed by both parties is inherently beneficial to Singapore.

 FTAs also require governments to accord protection to foreign investments and ensure that regulations are imposed fairly and equally on both local and foreign firms.
 They also set standards on protection of intellectual property.

-As more of our companies expand overseas and create their own products, they too hope that Singapore can negotiate similar protection for them when they go overseas.
-The investment and intellectual property protection disciplines in FTAs are therefore important assurances for our companies.
+In fact, as more of our companies expand overseas and they create their own products, they too hope that Singapore can negotiate similar protection for them when they go overseas.
+So the investment and intellectual property protection disciplines in FTAs are therefore important assurances for our companies.

 Newer FTAs also set certain environmental and labour standards.
 Not every country supports them, but Singapore believes that they reflect contemporary concerns relating to free trade and investments.

 CECA reduces tariff barriers, which made Singapore goods more competitive in the Indian market.
-Partly because of that, bilateral trade between Singapore and India has grown by over 80 per cent, from S$20 billion when CECA came into force in 2005 to S$38 billion in 2019.
+And partly because of that, bilateral trade between Singapore and India has grown by over 80 per cent, from S$20 billion when CECA came into force in 2005 to S$38 billion in 2019.

 As these companies grow regionally, they hire more people back home.
-In 2019, they employed 97,000 locals.
+And in 2019, they employed 97,000 locals.

 Despite these significant benefits, FTAs are controversial in many countries.
 As a trade negotiator, I have listened to the problems and sensitivities of many of our FTA partners.

 What are these sensitivities?
-Some countries wished to protect certain sectors, such as agriculture - which is a very common one - which Singapore does not do.
-Others could not live up to, say, the transparency standards of Government procurement or intellectual property protection.
-Still others are concerned about the influences of foreign culture through the arts and entertainment.
-Canada, for example, is very sensitive to this area.
+Some countries wished to protect certain sectors, such as agriculture - that is a very common one - which Singapore does not do.
+We have some eggs, we have some fish, but more for a bit of source diversification.
+We never seek to conquer the world with our eggs and our seabass.
+Others could not live up to, say, the transparency standards of, say, Government procurement or intellectual property protection.
+Still others are concerned about the influences of foreign culture through industries such as arts and entertainment.
+Canada, for example, is very sensitive about this area.

-The toughest job of the negotiator is to identify the sensitivities of those countries and find ways to protect or address them.
+So the toughest job and the most time-consuming job of a negotiator is to identify and understand the sensitivities of your country and then find ways to protect or to address them.
+How do we do so?
+We find words that give you comfort that address the sensitivity.

-In our jargon, we call the protections "exceptions" or "carve-outs".
+And we call these words in our jargon "exceptions" or "carve-outs".
 When we have a big carve-out, with strong protection in sensitive areas, we will say “this carve out is strong and big enough for a jumbo jet to fly through”.

-In some sensitive areas it is easy to negotiate exceptions or "carve-outs", because everyone agrees.
-One example is right of taxation.
-Another is national security.
+In some sensitive areas, it is easy to negotiate exceptions or carve-outs because everyone agrees.
+One example is right of taxation by governments.
+Another one is national security.
 The third one is immigration.

 Every country holds the view that there cannot be unfettered movement of people across borders.
-That would create social unrest and a public uproar.
+Every FTA partner believes that.
+That would create social unrest and a big public uproar.
 Governments must retain the ability to impose immigration and border controls, and FTAs cannot undermine that.

 Hence, in all FTAs and also WTO agreements, you will find that immigration powers are strongly and prominently preserved and protected.
 You can find such standard clauses in the WTO Agreement as well as in all our FTAs, including CECA.